Optimizing Slow Elasticsearch Queries: Best Practices for Performance Tuning

 - Mechanism: Caches the results of filter clauses within

 boolqueries that are used frequently.
-It's an in-memory cache at the node level. - Effectiveness: Most effective for filters that are constant across many queries and match a relatively small number of documents (less than 10,000 documents).
+It's an in-memory cache at the node level. - Effectiveness: Most effective for repeated filter clauses.
+Do not count on it for every query; Elasticsearch decides what is worth caching.

 - Configuration: Enabled by default.
 You can control its size with